 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Kaposi Sarcoma.
-To see other pages, use the menu.
-Think of that menu as a roadmap to this full guide.
+Use the menu to see other pages.
+Think of that menu as a roadmap for this complete guide.

 Cancer begins when healthy cells change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.